vocasia-fsjs1-2023/w9-imdb-api/assets/api-doc.md

 }
 ```

-### DELETE /genre/:id
+### DELETE /review/:id

 description:
-delete single genre
+delete single review
-when deleting genre that is used in at least one games, the on delete association should also delete the many to many relationship
+when deleting review that is used in at least one movies, the on delete association should also delete the one to many relationship

 Request: